La Peau de chagrin: Influence

 In 1920, it was adapted again as a 54-minute British silent film called Desire (aka The Magic Skin), written and directed by George Edwardes-Hall, and starring Dennis Neilson-Terry, Yvonne Arnaud and Christine Maitland.

 In 1943, the novel was adapted as an Argentine film titled La piel de zapa, featuring famous actor and singer Hugo del Carril.

 George D. Baker directed yet another version of the story, a 1923 American silent film called Slave of Desire starring George Walsh and Bessie Love.

 In 1960 Croatian animator Vladimir Kristl made an animated short entitled Šagrenska koža (The Piece of Shagreen Leather) inspired by Balzac's novel.

 It was adapted for French television in 1980, with Marc Delsaert, Catriona MacColl, Anne Caudry, Richard Fontana and Alain Cuny.

 In 2010, a French and Belgian television film adaptation titled The Skin of Sorrow featured Thomas Coumans, Mylène Jampanoï, Jean-Paul Dubois, Julien Honoré, Jean-Pierre Marielle and Annabelle Hettmann.

 Toward the end of his life, Austrian psychoanalyst Sigmund Freud felt a special connection to Balzac's novel, since he believed that his world was shrinking like Valentin's talisman.
 Diagnosed with a fatal tumor, Freud resolved to commit suicide.
 After re-reading La Peau de chagrin, he said to his doctor: "This was the proper book for me to read; it deals with shrinking and starvation."
 The next day, his doctor administered a lethal dose of morphine, and Freud died.

 In 2011 French director Marianne Badrichani staged an adaptation of La Peau de Chagrin in London's Holland Park.

+The novel was the basis for the 2026 comic book Chagrin by Rodolphe and Griffo.